G2Jose/personal_website/content/Resume.md

 - Worked closely with product managers, engineers, data scientists, designers and cross functional business teams on identifying, prioritizing and executing impactful projects
 - Provided technical leadership to the wider Drop engineering team, led several high impact, cross-team technical efforts
 - Notable projects
 	- App Performance optimizations: Led a project that resulted in drastic improvements to app responsiveness on the iOS & Android (react native) apps.
-See also [[Blog/Optimizing rendering performance in react native|Optimizing rendering performance in react native]]
+See also [[Blog/react-native-performance-optimizations|react-native-performance-optimizations]]
 	- CodePull: Built an internal system that allows anyone at Drop to load up app changes from a pull request on their device by simply clicking an automatically generated link
 	- Test tooling: Built an internal framework that enables engineers to easily write comprehensive app integration tests leveraging realistic mock data
 	- Static type checking in Ruby: Spearheaded the adoption of [Sorbet](https://sorbet.org/) on the backend codebase for improved developer experience, productivity and code quality.
-See also [[Blog/Exploring Sorbet with Rails at Drop|Exploring Sorbet with Rails at Drop]]
+See also [[Blog/exploring-sorbet-with-rails|exploring-sorbet-with-rails]]
 ### Engineering Lead
 #### Growth Team, '18 – '19
 - Led a full stack engineering team of 4 individuals focused on product goals including user acquisition, engagement and retention